dalenewman/Cfg-NET/README.md

 **collection** of one.
 This convention makes it less complex for both the C# model, and the XML configuration.

-The Cfg-NET configuration model is updated:
+The Cfg-NET configuration model is updated to:

 <pre class="prettyprint" lang="cs">
 using System.Collections.Generic;
 using Transformalize.Libs.Cfg.Net;
 namespace Cfg.Test {

     public class Cfg : CfgNode {
         [Cfg(required = true)]
         public List&lt;CfgServer&gt; Servers { get; set; }